Conversion Rate Optimierung: Metriken und Tipps für mehr Verkäufe

 Use Heatmapping

-Heat maps can be used to create video recordings of your visitors' sessions.
+Heatmaps can be used to create video recordings of your visitors' sessions.
 You can see exactly how users moved across your website, which can also give you valuable insights into your online store.
 Based on the results, you can reposition certain elements of your site to improve the user experience, which can have a noticeable effect on the conversion rate.

 Note: In order for heat mapping to take place in a DSGVO-compliant manner, you must explicitly refer to the use of corresponding tools in your privacy policy and block elements or pages on which personal information can be entered from being recorded.